Roasted tomato and zucchini bruschetta is ideal for a quick lunch/dinner when you have little time to cook something elaborate.

 Fresh cream cheese: I used philadelphia cheese.
 It tastes almost as sweet as ricotta but has a different texture due to different production techniques.

-Other cheeses I can recommend are buffalo mozzarella.
+Other cheeses I can recommend are buffalo mozzarella and smoked cream cheese.

 A fresh PDO (protected designation of origin) cheese, it is made by processing exclusively buffalo milk; the name comes from the cheesemaker who, to produce it, ‘mozza’ the spun paste and give it shape.
 The color of the mozzarella is typically porcelain white, and when cut it produces whey that tastes like milk enzymes.